RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 ### Background:

-The CLAP API allows (or rather requires) the plugin to assign an identifier (short: id) to each of its parameters.
+The `clap_plugin_params` extension allows a plugin to report a bunch of parameters to the host which the host can use to control the settings of the plugin.
+This can be done either live turning by knobs or sliders on a host generated GUI or by drawing in automation data.
+The API requires the plugin to assign an identifier (short: id) to each of its parameters.
 This identifier is of type `clap_id` which is just a typedef for `uint32_t`.
 The plugin is free to choose any id it wishes as long as it is unique, i.e. allows unique identification of the parameter.
-The host will use this id to identify the parameter whenever it wants to set or get its value, translate it to/from a string, etc. Parameters also have an index which is just a running number from 0 to N-1 where N is the number of parameters.
+The host will use this id to identify the parameter whenever it wants to set or get its value, translate it to/from a string, etc.

+Parameters also have an index which is just a running number from 0 to N-1 where N is the number of parameters.
 When the host first wants to inquire what parameters a plugin has, it will request the plugin to fill out a clap_param_info struct.
 The id is just a field in this struct.
 Inquiring this info-struct is the only time where the host will refer to the parameter by its index and it's done once at instantiation time (Well, conceptually at least.
 Bitwig actually seems to call it twice at instantiation time and then again once at destruction).
 All subsequent accesses will be done via the id.
 For the plugin implementor, that means it must be able to quickly (preferably in O(1)) map from the paramter id to the storage location of its value.
 The value of a parameter is a `double`.

 ### Decision: